 How has entering the small business industry affected Lenovo?

 The “go-to-market” strategy has certainly been different when approaching the SME market and overall it has been a very positive journey.
 It has helped us to move at a much faster pace considering there are fewer layers of decision-makers.
 It’s also been very important to be more engaged with the decision-makers and provide them with more options.

 Additionally, it has also helped shape Lenovo’s culture.
-We have shifted from only focusing though a large business lens to broadening our view to encompass SME.
-These learnings influence product design, introduce new solutions, offer different services and enable new partnerships.
+We have shifted from only focusing through a large business lens to broadening our view to encompass SMEs.
+These learnings influence product design, introduce new solutions, offer different services, and enable new partnerships.
 SME customers want organizations that are easy to do business, creative, and always available and Lenovo is evolving to deliver on this experience.

 Entering the SME industry contributed greatly.
 It’s helped us evolve our business and culture.
 It also has had a significant impact on our supply chain, our marketing organization, and our product development organization as we start to look at this part of our market a lot different than what we had previously.

 What is the number one benefit of entrepreneurs using Lenovo?
 How can it help them run their business successfully?

 Entrepreneurs are looking for a faster time to value because they don’t have the luxury of time to mull over and make decisions that may be larger organizations have.
 Entrepreneurs want to surround themselves with organizations that can provide fast value for them in a quick and efficient manner.
 That is why it’s essential to always be available, accessible via mobile, and providing the most amount of value.